vmdeom/vmdeom/README.md

 ## Hello there!

-Computing Degree and Game Design student.
+Game Design student.
-Almost graduated in Systems Analysis and Development.
+Graduated in Systems Analysis and Development.
 Aspiring to be a game developer;

 Mostly I make games in Unity3D and UPBGE.